tum-gis/citydb-3dtiler/readme.md

   </details>

-7. Check the *output* folder to see the advise document.
-After that, decide to which one of the following scenario best fits to your desire.
+7. Check the *output* folder and review the advice document.
+Then, decide which style mode best suits your needs.

+You would like ...

   7.1.
-(Obj) create tilesets considering **objectclass-based** materials
+(Obj) to create tilesets using **objectclass-based** materials.

   <details>
   <summary>Tile Command for PowerShell</summary>